 - Do take frequent breaks to walk around.
 Swelling, pain, and fatigue are common during pregnancy and may become more of an issue if you sit at a desk all day.
 Take a 15-minute break every hour to walk around your desk a few times, hike to the bathroom for a quick break, or refill your water bottle.
 Walking may also reduce some of those aches and pains.

 Just as there are things you need to do to protect yourself and your baby, there are also a few things you need to remember to avoid when you are working during pregnancy.

-- Don’t life heavy objects or bend at the waist.
-As your pregnancy progresses, bending at the waste and lifting heavy objects are out of the question.
+- Don’t lift heavy objects or bend at the waist.
+As your pregnancy progresses, bending at the waist and lifting heavy objects are out of the question.
 When in doubt, ask someone else to do the lifting.

 - Don’t sit in front of your computer for too long.
 Sitting for long periods of time can cause swelling and increase the risk of blood clots in your legs.
 It is extremely important to get up and move at least once per hour.
 Moving increases circulation, moving fluids out of the extremities, and decreasing swelling.

 - Don’t allow stress to overtake your day.
-Stress has a huge impact on health and your pregnancy.
+Stress has a huge impact on your health and your pregnancy.
 Practice relaxation techniques to reduce daily stress.

 There are plenty of women who choose to stick with a job throughout pregnancy.
 While in most cases work is not contraindicated, there are some things you need to do and other things you don’t to make life in the office safe and as enjoyable as possible.